Kavindutharaka/Apim-Documentation/en/migration/docs/api-manager/apim-revamped/migration-catalog/upgrading-to-apim-430/upgrading-from-420-to-430/server-startup-actions.md

       api-manager.bat
       ```
 - If you are using a distributed setup, start the profiles one after the other.
 Refer to [Distributed API-M deployment](https://apim.docs.wso2.com/en/4.3.0/install-and-setup/setup/distributed-deployment/understanding-the-distributed-deployment-of-wso2-api-m/) for more information and the suggested sequence of profile startup.

+### Step 3: Add Tenant Specific Customizations

+If you have tenant-specific customizations in the previous version stop the API-M server and reapply those customizations.

+This step need to be performed after the server startup actions because the tenant directories are created only at the server startup.

+### Step 4: Restart the API Manager

+- Restart the API-M server after migration.

+    - Linux / Mac OS
+      ```bash
+      sh api-manager.sh
+      ```
+    - Windows
+      ```bash
+      api-manager.bat
+      ```
+---
+*By now, you should have completed the migration process successfully.*